lucky20511/ElementProgramming/chapter1.md

 2.Work on concrete examples

 3.Spell out brute-force solution

-    - Need to care about the case if it takes a long time to describe the brute-force method.
+* Need to care about the case if it takes a long time to describe the brute-force method.

 4.Think out loud

 5.Apply patterns

-    - e.g. HashMap, Recursion, DP, slow fast pointer, topological sorting
+* e.g. HashMap, Recursion, DP, slow fast pointer, topological sorting
+* Detect cycle in DG     1.
+Topological Sorting

+                                            2. Backtracking with a HashMap \(single head\)

+* Detect cycle in Directed line   1.
+Fast slow pointer

+                                                          2. HashMap

+* Detect cycle in UDG   1.
+Union-find  --  cycle : union two node already with same group